saiftynet/ASCIILOSCOPE/README.md

 * `symbol` is the sympbol used forthe plot
 * `source->()` is the function that retrieves the next data point.
 For illustration examples of sin and cos traces are supplied.
 Typically the function would remove the oldest datapoint (using `shift`) and insert (using `push`) the newest one at the other end.
 May be more reasonable to put in example triangle, sawtooth, squarewave. a future trace will be the internal "trigger".
 The main purpose of this function is to capture external data for plotting.
+* `colour` is a string of formatting options separated by spaces, e.g. "bold red strikethrough"

 ### Options
 The display can be configured from the `$display` hash.